scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 -------------------------------
 Nevertheless, the libraries named above do not coordinate the creation or pooling of threads, which may lead to *oversubscription*, where there are much more active software threads than available hardware resources.
-For sufficiently big machines, it can lead to sub-optimal execution due to frequent context switches, thread migration, broken cache-locality, and finally to a load imbalance when some threads have finished their work but others are stuck, thus halting the overall progress.
+For sufficiently big machines with roughly more than 16 cores, it can lead to sub-optimal execution due to frequent context switches, thread migration, broken cache-locality, and finally to a load imbalance when some threads have finished their work but others are stuck, thus halting the overall progress.

 For example, Intel OpenMP [*]_ runtime library (used by NumPy/SciPy)